 There has been a strong bond between the University of Oxford and Australia since the first European settlement of the continent.
 In fact, many of the original settlers and colonists were Oxonians, among them John Garrett Bussell, a prominent settler and Sir Richard Bourke, governor of New South Wales from 1831-1837.
-Today a striking number of top Australian students and scholars find their way to Oxford: with a population of approximately twenty-four million, Australia is currently Oxford's fifth-largest source of students by domicile.
+Today a striking number of top Australian students and scholars find their way to Oxford: with a population of approximately twenty-four million, Australia is currently Oxford's eighth-largest source of international students.

 Research on Australia at Oxford is conducted across a range of disciplines and departments.
 Comparative research on Australia takes place in the faculties of law, politics, economics, and sociology.